ninocamdzic/FocusTrap/README.md

 # FocusTrap
-Traps the focus within an specified element.
+Traps the focus within a specified element.
 This, for example, can be used to trap the focus within a dialog.

 ## Usage